 There are two types of firms in financial distress: firms that are economically efficient, i.e. the best use of its capital is the current use, and firms that are economically inefficient, i.e. the value of their assets is greater in some other use.
 When an economically inefficient firm enters bankruptcy, the best outcome is for its assets to be liquidated, thereby releasing its capital to move to higher-value uses.
-However, when an economically efficient firm enters bankruptcy, the best outcome is for it to continue operating, since its capital has no higher-value use.
+On the other hand, when an economically efficient firm enters bankruptcy, the best outcome is for it to continue operating, since its capital has no higher-value use.
+Therefore, there is an economic justification for having two separate bankruptcy procedures.

-Therefore, there is an economic justification for having two separate bankruptcy procedures: liquidation when the firms are financially distressed and economically inefficient and reorganization when the firm is financially distressed but economically efficient.
-However, while financial distress is observable, economic efficiency depends on some unobservable variables such as the earnings of the firm's assets in the best alternative use, so it is difficult to tell with certainty which type they are.
+Nevertheless, while financial distress is observable, economic efficiency depends on some unobservable variables such as the earnings of the firm's assets in the best alternative use, so it is difficult to surely assert which type they are.
 This situation produces the so-called Filtering Failure in bankruptcy.
 There are two cases of failure: the first is when economically efficient firms in financial distress are liquidated but should be reorganized, which is called Type I Error; the second is when economically inefficient and financially distressed firms are saved in reorganization but should be liquidated, which is called Type II Error.

-Each country has its own means of assigning financially distressed firms to a liquidation or reorganization procedure, so the levels of type I and type II errors vary for each country.
+Each country has its own means of assigning financially distressed firms to a liquidation or reorganization procedure, so the levels of type I and type II errors vary from country to country.
 Countries where reorganization is rare, like England, have high levels of type I error probably occurring.
 Conversely, in countries where liquidation is rare, high levels of type II error probably occur.

 One important factor in filtering failure is who decides whether or nor to save failing firms.
 In countries where the court appoints officials to take this responsibility, if their decisions are unbiased, they do not influence the frequency of both types of error.
-But in countries like the United States, where managers have the right to choose between liquidation and reorganization, it is implied that high levels of type II error are likely to occur16.
+But in countries like the United States, where managers have the right to choose between liquidation and reorganization, it is implied that high levels of type II error are likely to occur.

-As a general rule, ex-post efficiency may require a careful balance between these two existing procedures in bankruptcy law.
+As a general rule, ex-post efficiency requires the availability of both bankruptcy procedures, as like a careful balance between them.
 Let us suppose that a financially distressed and economically efficient firm goes bankrupt.
-The optimal solution in this case is reorganization that returns v_R .
-But if type I error occurs, it returns $v_L < v_R$.
+The optimal solution in this case is reorganization that returns $v_R$ .
+But if type I error occurs, it returns $v_L < v_R$ .
 This eliminates ex-post efficiency and by proposition 1 increases the cost of capital.
 The same logic is valid for type II error.